There are some teacher training courses that come with a salary.

 How much will I be paid on a salaried course?

-You’ll receive an unqualified teacher’s salary – the exact amount will vary depending on the school you work in.
+You’ll receive an unqualified teacher’s salary.
+The exact amount will vary depending on the school you work in.

 It’s worth checking if there is a bursary or scholarship available for your subject before you apply for a salaried course.